 By definition, in the thin lens model the image distance, Di, equals the focal length, f, when the lens is focused at infinity.
 Magnification occurs when the lens is extended beyond infinity focus.
 The difference between Di and the focal length equals the extension, EXT, of the lens past infinity focus.
 Therefore, the magnification can be expressed as:

 The salient feature of this expression is that magnification is directly proportional to the lens extension in use:

-Intuitively, what this expression tell us is that by allowing the light to travel farther between the lens and the image plane, the projected image circle will enlarge, which is also a consequence of the Inverse Square Law.
+Intuitively, what this expression tells us is that by enabling the light to travel farther between the lens and the image plane, the projected image circle will enlarge, which is also a consequence of the Inverse Square Law.

-In the case of a camera using solely a bellows attachment directly between the film plane and the lens, we know that when the lens is focused at infinity, by definition the bellows length equals focal length.
-Subsequently, when the lens is extended from infinity to magnify, the bellows length is the sum of the focal length and the extension of the lens past infinity focus B = EXT + f .
-With a little more algebra, the magnification becomes:
+In the case of a camera using solely a bellows attachment directly between the film plane and the lens, we know that when the lens is focused at infinity, by definition the bellows length equals the focal length.
+Subsequently, when the lens is extended from infinity to magnify, the bellows length is the sum of the focal length and the extension of the lens past infinity focus: B = EXT + f.
+With additional algebra, the magnification becomes:

-Intuitively, what this expression tell us is that by allowing the light to travel farther between the lens and the image plane to form an enlarged image circle (i.e., magnification), the exposure density loss to be compensated varies with the square of that distance (i.e., the extension).
+Intuitively, what this expression tells us is that by enabling the light to travel farther between the lens and the image plane to form an enlarged image circle (i.e., magnification), the exposure density loss to be compensated varies with the square of that distance (i.e., the extension).
 Qualitatively, this concept can be further simplified to:

-Thus, even a small increase in the lens extension results in a substantial loss of exposure density (light intensity per unit area per unit time) at the image plane.
+Thus, even a small increase in the lens extension results in a significant loss of exposure density (light intensity per unit area per unit time) at the image plane.

 Derivation of the Subject-Lens Distance Threshold for Exposure Compensation

 Rule of thumb: the threshold lens-subject distance at and within which exposure compensation must be applied for exposure density loss (light intensity per unit area) due to magnification corresponds to a minimum distance of nine focal lengths.
 If the lens-subject distance is exactly nine focal lengths, an exposure compensation of +⅓ stops of light must be applied.